bennypowers/bennypowers.dev/posts/2023-07-30-another-way-react-breaks-html.md

 #card::part(footer) { background-color: #00f8; }
 ```

-Now let's write two react components, one which forwards its slot component and
+Now let's write two react components, one which forwards its slot prop, and
 one which does not.
 We'll write an "App" component which sets our examples as
 children of a card, in each of the three slots.
+We'll have our examples print out which slot they are meant to be projected into, and sandwich them with DOM nodes, so that we'll be able to tell right away which react components are rendering out of place.

 <template webc:raw webc:nokeep>